Last Updated On:

 An impressive business website is a necessity today.
 It can not only help you legitimize your business to potential customers but can also boost your brand’s visibility online.

-However, you need to understand that it is equally important to ensure that you design and develop a user-friendly, fully-functional, and visually appealing site.
+You need to understand that it is equally important to ensure that you design and develop a user-friendly, fully-functional, and visually appealing site.
 A poor website design can turn your visitors away, increase your bounce rate, and hurt your SEO efforts.On the other hand, a clean layout can help you engage more visitors and reduce their chances of bouncing.
 Happy visitors are likely to spend more time on your site, explore your products and services, and convert.

 1. Little to No Content